NelsonLeDuc/JSACollection/README.md

 ## Requirements

-JSACollection has only been tested for iOS 7.0+ but should be fully compatible with atleast iOS 6.
+JSACollection has only been tested for iOS 7.0+ but should be fully compatible with atleast iOS 6, except when using Swift which requires iOS 8.0+.

 ARC is required.
 For projects that don't use ARC, you can set the `-fobjc-arc` compiler flag on the relevant files.